Yuvalmaster/Heartbeat-Analysis-Tool---EM/README.md

 ```

 ## 5. Assumptions
-1. Each CSV file contains measurements that occurred on a specific date.
+1. CSV files hold measurements for specific dates.
 The files may include several tests on the same day and may overlap with tests from the day before or after.

-2. Both devices measure the patients' heartbeats every 10 seconds, and each test can last from minutes to days, depending on the patient's requirements.
+2. Both devices record heartbeats every 10 seconds during varying test durations (from seconds to days).

-3. The script does not assume that the device will produce a log entry every 10 seconds, and it handles irregularities in the data.
+3. The script handles irregular data without assuming a fixed log entry interval.

-4. If two or more measurements were recorded at the same time, the script will choose the first value for simplicity.
-In future revisions, it may consider taking the average or median based on the data from the log.
+4. If multiple measurements occur simultaneously, the script selects the first value for simplicity.
+Future versions may require considering average or median options.

-5. If a measurement was more than 5 beats/sec for Hset or 6 beats/sec for HPhire, the heartbeat rate will be capped at the upper limit of each device, respectively.

-6. Since Hset has a code to measure the total beats for a device, the total beats/hr will be determined by this measurement.
-If there is a gap between regular measurements until the end of the measurements, the total beats from this point will be determined by rate * time.

-7. If there is more than a 20-second gap between measurements, a new point will be created 20 seconds after the first, with the measurement equal to zero.
+5. Heartbeat rates exceeding device-specific limits get capped to those limits.

+6. Total beats per hour rely on HSet's total beats measurement, or rate * time for Hphire devices or in case of gaps between regular measurements.

+7. For gaps exceeding 20 seconds between measurements, the script adds new points with zero beats.

-8. Log additional data 3 (optional) is currently empty and not used for analysis.
-The script drops the column if it is empty.
+8. Optional log data 3 is ignored for analysis if empty.

-9. Assuming each date has one CSV file, thus if there is a file for the same device with the same date, the script rejects it to prevent double data.
+9. Duplicate data from the same device on the same date is rejected to avoid repetition.

+10. A user-provided db_config file ensures security and avoids password sharing.

-10. The graph of the total heartbeat over time will calculate how many beats were measured during each hour of the day.
+11. The graph of the total heartbeat over time will calculate how many beats were measured during each hour of the day.
 If there is a partial recording, it will still show how many were recorded in that hour and indicate that it is partial.

-11. A db_config file is supplied by the user to prevent sharing passwords and enhance security.
+If a recording lasted an hour (from hh:00 to hh:59), it will be labeled as 'Fully recorded,' otherwise, it will be labeled as 'Partially recorded'.

+12. The Heartbeat Rate Over Time graph is based on universal time (UTC).